 9. The Realistic Expectations Adjustment

-This overwhelmed parent relief strategy involves consciously lowering perfectionist standards to reduce self-imposed pressure and create space for well-being.
+One of the most underrated forms of overwhelmed parent relief is consciously lowering perfectionist standards to reduce self-imposed pressure and create sustainable space for well-being.

 Expectation adjustments: